Capillary/ecom-api-document/source/includes/_store.md

 Parameter | Type | Description
 -------- | ----- | -----------
-ChildrenPlayArea | boolean | If the store has children play area GiftPacking | boolean | Whether gift packing is available for items purchased at the store PhysicalStoreAdd | string | Address of the physical store
+ChildrenPlayArea | boolean | Whether the store has children play area or not GiftPacking | boolean | Whether gift packing is available for items purchased at the store PhysicalStoreAdd | string | Address of the physical store